 Budget Accommodation in Miraflores District, Lima

-Passport – an excellent budget option in Lima, very close to the Miraflores boardwalk.
+Passport – an excellent budget option in the Peruvian capital, very close to the Miraflores boardwalk.

 Hostel Alpes Lima – a comfortable hostel close to the sea side, offering bike rentals to enjoy the best area to stay in Lima.

 The Lighthouse Bed and Breakfast – a great Bed and Breakfast, located a just short walk to the seaside.

 Casa Wayra B&B Miraflores – another excellent Bed and Breakfast, featuring a peaceful terrace and garden for a pleasant and enjoyable stay.

 Tierra Viva Miraflores Larco – a reasonably priced option in the Miraflores district, offering a great breakfast.

 Casa Andina Private Collection Miraflores – one of the most sumptuous hotels in the city, close to the Kennedy Park in the Miraflores district.

 Belmond Miraflores Park – a great luxurious option in the Miraflores district.
 This hotel features and outdoor pool with a beautiful view to the ocean.